My Debt Will Enslave My Children

 8. Take care of what you have already.
 Keep the house and the car picked up and in order.
 Clean and straighten it daily.
 Show respect to the things that you have in your life.

-If you want your children to live a life of freedom, then start teaching them today that they are enslaved by the people they owe.
+If you want your children to live a life of freedom, then start teaching them today that they are enslaved by what they owe.
 Debt is not a good way to live.
+Debt will enslave when left alone.